 How Weight Loss Occurs through a Mini Gastric Bypass?

-A large amount of weight can be lost because the smaller stomach size limits the amount of food that can be eaten at meals.
-Also, bypassing a portion of the digestive system, prevents many calories and nutrients to be absorbed.
+Firstly, the smaller stomach size limits the amount of food that individuals can eat at meals, resulting in significant weight loss.
+Additionally, bypassing a portion of the digestive system prevents the absorption of many calories and nutrients.

 Key Elements of Each Surgery Chart